 Thich Nhat Hanh, influential Zen Buddhist monk, dies at 95

-Thich Nhat Hanh, the revered Zen Buddhist monk who helped pioneer the concept of mindfulness in the West and socially engaged Buddhism in the East, has died
+Thich Nhat Hanh, the revered Zen Buddhist monk who helped spread the practice of mindfulness in the West and socially engaged Buddhism in the East, has died

-HANOI, Vietnam -- Thich Nhat Hanh, the revered Zen Buddhist monk who helped pioneer the concept of mindfulness in the West and socially engaged Buddhism in the East, has died.
+HANOI, Vietnam -- Thich Nhat Hanh, the revered Zen Buddhist monk who helped spread the practice of mindfulness in the West and socially engaged Buddhism in the East, has died.
 He was 95.

 The death was confirmed by a monk at Tu Hieu Pagoda in Hue, Vietnam who said that Nhat Hanh, known as Thay to his followers, died at midnight on Saturday.
 The monk declined to be named because he is not authorized to speak to media.

-Note: This story was first published on January 22, 2022.
-It was updated on January 25, 2022 to correct that Thich Nhat Hanh attended Princeton Theological Seminary and later taught and conducted research at Columbia University and that Thich Nhat Hanh’s legal name was Nguyen Xuan Bao, but his name at birth was Nguyễn Đình Lang.